bohdanpotuzhnyi/taler-tutorials/merchants/merchants-template/script.md

 2. Merchant (extended version)
 3. Buyer (extended version)

 # Script

 - Welcome everyone today we will show you the guide on the templates
 - What are the templates?

-(Show some picture with the customer using the qr-code, to make the order)
+(Show some pictures of the customer using the QR code, to make the order)

-(Extended version make the video of customer comming to the shop scanning the qr code, making changes if necessary, paying, merchant checks for the payment being through)
+(Extended version make the video of the customer coming to the shop scanning the QR code, making changes if necessary, paying, merchant checks for the payment being through)

 - How to add the template?
     1. Show the Taler Backoffice main view
     2. Open the page with the templates
     3. Click the plus button
     4. Form has opened
     5. Describe the options
-     6. On options of the Summary is editable and Amount is editable.
+        6. On options the Summary is editable and Amount is editable.
-     7. Shows what user will be able to do as video of screen capture
+        7. Shows what the user will be able to do as video of screen capture
     6. Press save

 How to view the template?
-  1. Tempalate page
+1. Template page
-  2. Press QR button
+2. Press the QR button
 3. Print?

 How to delete the template?
 1. Template page
 2. Delete button

 # Bullshit generator© version
 reviewed